MiladBidi/projects/voting-app-gitops/README.md

 A Docker image is built for the vote service

-It is only executed when the files in vote/**/* have changed and MR is `dev` or `main` → .
+It only executed when the files in `vote/**/*` have changed and MR is on `dev` or `main`

 The same logic applies to result and worker.

-👉 This means that only the service that has changed is built, not all services.
+This means that only the service that has changed is built, not all services.

 #### Test Stage Overview